 How much is the payment

-If you are required to self-isolate and meet the criteria listed, you will be entitled to a £500 lump sum.
+If you are required to stay at home and self-isolate, and meet the criteria listed, you will be entitled to a £500 support payment.

 Will payments be taxed